 a.
 Theme & Wall Design

 What theme do you want to go with?
 Do you want to display travel photos or family portraits?
-Black and white images or color photos?
+Black and white images, color photos and or art pieces.

 Decided on the wall design, here are some ideas: